PartnersInBiz/exhibit/README.md

 If you're not logged in, there's a link to the Login page at the top right of the navbar.
 Fill out the form to log in using your credentials, if they exist already.

-For CS50 testing purposes, you may find it helpful to login to a project with a pre-existing sample exhibit.
+For testing purposes, you may find it helpful to login to a project with pre-existing sample exhibits.
 Use the email `jharvard@josharchibald.com` and password `Crimson1636!` to use a sample exhibit.
+Using these credentials, you will be able to view a sample exhibit in the regular, public view mode and to play with the editor interface (though none of your changes will be saved).
+Register for an account to create your own exhibits.

 ### Dashboard